lhupalo/datagg/README.md

 # Data Aggregator

- Simple script to perform data manipulation into readable patterns, separated by indexes to forward analisys.
+ Simple script to perform data manipulation into readable patterns, separated by indexes to further analisys.

  29/03/2022